 As the only U.S. public company of scale where injecting CO2 into the ground to produce oil is our primary business, Denbury is a key part of the solution to reducing atmospheric CO2 emissions, while at the same time providing a vital energy source for the world's economy.
 This is a solution that has broad and bipartisan appeal and we see great opportunities to expand our impact in the coming years.
-Carbon capture, transportation, and secure geologic storage will become an essential business, and Denbury's assets and expertise position the Company to be a leader as this market develops.
+Carbon capture, transportation, and secure geologic storage will become an essential business, and Denbury is uniquely positioned to leverage our experience and existing CO2 infrastructure to lead in this evolving industry.

-Denbury is committed to performing safely, consistently delivering on our promises to deploy our differentiated carbon dioxide enhance oil recovery ("CO2 EOR") focused strategy, being good environmental stewards, and making steady progress every day toward securing our long-term success.
+Denbury is committed to performing safely, consistently delivering on our promises to deploy our differentiated carbon dioxide enhanced oil recovery ("CO2 EOR") focused strategy, being good environmental stewards, and making steady progress every day toward securing our long-term success.

-- > Denbury is focused on creating value for our investors while accomplishing our goals - > Denbury has set a target to fully offset our emissions, including Scope 3 emissions associated with the refining and combustion of our produced hydrocarbons, within this decade - > In 2018, through our significant use of industrial-sourced CO2 in our EOR operations, Denbury removed nearly twice the amount of CO2 from the atmosphere than we emitted to produce our oil - > In 2020, Denbury formed a Carbon Solutions team, reporting directly to our Chief Executive Officer, tasked with accelerating progress toward realizing our goal of leading the industry in carbon capture, utilization and storage ("CCUS") - > The CO2 captured from industrial sources used to support Denbury's EOR operations would otherwise be released into the atmosphere - > Denbury has been purchasing and utilizing CO2 from industrial sources since 2012, totaling nearly 20 million metric tons at year-end 2019 - > Denbury's focus on using CO2 more efficiently in operations means a higher proportion of industrial sourced CO2 utilized in EOR in lieu of our natural CO2 source at Jackson Dome - > Investments required to implement and operate Denbury's CO2 EOR projects generate high-paying jobs and tax revenues for local governments
+- > Denbury is focused on creating value for our investors while accomplishing our goals - > The utilization of captured industrial-sourced CO2 in EOR significantly reduces the carbon footprint of the oil that we produce, underpinning our goal to fully offset our Scope 1, 2, and 3 CO2 emissions within this decade - > In 2019 and 2020, the storage of industrially-sourced CO2 used in our EOR operations more than offset Denbury's entire Scope 1 and Scope 2 emissions - > In 2020, the Sustainability Committee of the Board of Directors was established to oversee our health and safety, climate change, environmental, social and community policies, practices and procedures - > In 2020, Denbury formed a Carbon Solutions team, reporting directly to our Chief Executive Officer, tasked with accelerating progress toward realizing our goal of leading the industry in carbon capture, use and storage ("CCUS") - > The CO2 captured from industrial sources used to support Denbury's EOR operations would otherwise be released into the atmosphere - > Denbury has been purchasing and utilizing CO2 from industrial sources since 2012, totaling nearly 21.5 million metric tons at year-end 2020 - > Denbury's focus on using CO2 more efficiently in operations means a higher proportion of industrial sourced CO2 utilized in EOR in lieu of our natural CO2 source at Jackson Dome - > Denbury's Investments required to implement and operate Denbury's $CO{2}$ EOR projects generate high-paying jobs and tax revenues for local governments